 Common Wildlife Problems in West Palm

 There are many types of animals that are indigenous to West Palm.
-Among those include the nuisance wildlife that we are able to legally trap: bats, rats, raccoons, possums, armadillos, skunks, snakes, squirrels, birds (geese, ducks, pigeons), moles, bees, and other stinging insects like wasps.
+Among those include the nuisance wildlife that we are able to legally trap: bats, rats, raccoons, possums, armadillos, skunks, snakes, squirrels, birds (geese, ducks, pigeons), moles, Ant Control, bees, and other stinging insects like wasps.
 We take pride in handling animal control issues in West Palm with professionalism and understanding that other trapping and removal companies can't match.
 It's very easy to forget about customer service when you are wrist-deep in animal feces!
 Rest assured, our techs can handle anything and will do with a smile and service you won't find anywhere else.

 Noises in the Attic